commander-r/make_bot.bat/README.md

 # make_bot.bat
-This will create a simple &amp; working discord.js V13 (with slash commands) with only one file!
+This will create a simple &amp; working discord.js V13 (with slash commands) discord bot with only one file!

 * * *